Medallia Environmental Policy

 We choose office spaces close to public transportation options, including our new San Mateo headquarters next to the Hayward Park Caltrain station, which allows many of our employees to commute in a green manner.

 3. Recycling, Composting, and Supplies

-We have implemented a composting program to complement our existing recycling program, and we have launched an employee education campaign to spur greater adoption of composting and recycling.
+We have implemented a composting program to complement our existing recycling program.
 We purchase green and recycled office supplies, provide organic and sustainable food for our employees, and employ a cleaning service that uses green cleaning products.